 SUNDAY YOUTH FELLOWSHIP

-Once a month, the youth gather for a time of fellowship and service.
-In November, we participated in Westerna Maryland Health System's initiative to feed members of the local community, packaging Thanksgiving meals for older adults in low income housing and then went to our pastor's home for pizza and reflection.
-In December, we participated in the annual Advent Event/Hanging of the Greens, beginning with lunch and Advent activities and then sorting and bagging books and toys for children in our community.
+Our youth have participated in a variety of activities including; Westerna Maryland Health System's initiative to feed members of the local community, packaging Thanksgiving meals for older adults in low income housing.
+The annual Advent Event/Hanging of the Greens, sorting and bagging books and toys for children in our community.

-In February, we will be holding our annual Sweetheart Luncheon and Dessert Auction to raise money for our mission trip to Virginia this summer.
+A favorite activity has been the annual Sweetheart Luncheon and Dessert Auction to raise money for our mission trip and Montreat/Massanette Conferences

 SUMMER MISSION TRIPS

-For many years, our youth attended youth conferences at Massanetta Springs Conference Center in Virginia or Montreat Conference Center in North Carolina.
-For the past several summers, the youth have participation in mission trips coordinated by YouthWorks.
+In addition to youth conferences at Massanetta Springs Conference Center in Virginia or Montreat Conference Center in North Carolina, our youth have participation in mission trips coordinated by YouthWorks.
 On these week-long trips, the youth participate in a variety of projects including putting on a vacation Bible school style "Kids Club" as well as a variety of service projects in the community.
 They also have the opportunity to learn more about the community and participate in worship and Bible study each evening.
 Every youth who attends comes back changed by their experience.